Zyruks/astro-starter/docs/code-quality-tools/stylelint.md

 - **`color-format/format`**: This rule, coming from the `stylelint-color-format` plugin, allows for specifying the color format (e.g., `hsla`) that should be used in stylesheets, ensuring consistency in color declarations.
 [Learn more](https://github.com/filipekiss/stylelint-color-format).

 - **`plugin/stylelint-group-selectors`**: Facilitates grouping of CSS selectors that have identical rules, reducing repetition and promoting a DRY (Don't Repeat Yourself) approach to styling.
 [Learn more](https://github.com/ssivanatarajan/stylelint-group-selectors).

-- **`plugin/stylelint-selector-no-empty`**: Prevents the use of empty selectors, which can result from typos or incorrect refactoring, ensuring that every selector has associated styles.
-[Learn more](https://github.com/ssivanatarajan/stylelint-selector-no-empty).

 - **`plugin/no-low-performance-animation-properties`**: Warns against using properties in animations and transitions that could lead to poor performance, such as layout thrashing or expensive repaints.
 The configuration allows ignoring specific properties like `color` and `background-color`.
 [Learn more](https://github.com/kristerkari/stylelint-high-performance-animation).